dbpina/keras-prov/README.md

 ```

-Important: In the neural network script, specified with Keras, the user must add the following code:
+Important: In the neural network script specified with Keras, the user must add the following code:

 ```
 hyps = {"OPTIMIZER_NAME": True,